15 Foods That Support Knee Cartilage (Naturally)

 11. Dairy products

-Don’t deny you were forced to gulp down a glass of milk every day as a kid!
+Don't deny you were forced to gulp a glass of milk daily as a kid!
 Milk is a well-known source of calcium that strengthens your bones.
 Dairy products, especially yogurt, play a significant role in boosting your stomach health.

 The active probiotics in yogurt reduce inflammation and help in repairing cartilage.
 Dieticians recommend including yogurt in any anti-inflammatory diet to manage and prevent degenerative joint disease.

 Remember the facts about hyaluronic acid?
-Just like brown rice, nuts like walnut and brazil nuts can be your source of hyaluronic acid.
+Like brown rice, nuts like walnuts and Brazil nuts can be your source of hyaluronic acid.

-Brazil nuts and walnuts have a high content of healthy fat and antioxidants that further contribute to repair the cartilage.
-Moreover, they also contain magnesium which promotes proper joint health.
+Brazil nuts and walnuts have a high content of healthy fat and antioxidants that further contribute to repairing the cartilage.
+Moreover, they also contain magnesium, which promotes proper joint health.

-The high selenium content in Brazil nuts helps to improve the quality of collage, the cartilage protein.
+The high selenium content in Brazil nuts helps improve the quality of collagen and cartilage protein.

 13. Camu Camu

-Never heard the name?
-Well, Camu Camu is a sour berry native to the Amazon rainforest.
+Have you ever heard the name?
+Well, Camu Camu is a sourberry native to the Amazon rainforest.
 The powdered form of these berries is available in several online stores.

 Camu Camu has become popular among health enthusiasts due to its nutritional value.
 This berry has it all!
-It is rich in vitamin C and has high anti-inflammatory power due to the presence of strong antioxidants.
+It is rich in vitamin C and has potent anti-inflammatory power due to the presence of potent antioxidants.

-You may not get the chance to taste the fresh fruit; but, you can avail yourself of its benefits from supplement powder and pills readily available in online shopping stores.
+You may not get to taste the fresh fruit, but you can avail yourself of its benefits from supplement powder and pills readily available in online shopping stores.

 14. Blueberries and cherries